 The Sphere is Symmetrical!
 Spheres are nothing more than circles until they are given detailing to give them the third dimension.
 They can be shaded or textured for even more… Related

 It’s important the ellipse is correctly drawn!
 Below is a selection of images that I want you to create.
-Image 19 shows various images.
-I would like you to create… Related
+Image 19 shows various images and views of Ellipses.
+I would… Related

 No, I don’t want you to draw a Car.
 No need to draw a Car, just the wheels at the four corners.
 But before you do so I want to… Related